vklubkov/UnityReferenceAnyPath/README.md

 | "."        | ""        |
 | some path  | some path |

-`Path` unpacks the data, `PathUnsafe` enables access to the original value.
+`Path` unpacks the data, `PathUnsafe` gives access to the actual value.

 #### Editor-only